rkuma183/wilsonmar.github.io/_posts/2016-03-30-build-load-balanced-servers-in-AWS-EC2.md

 Clients reach the load balancer via a VIP (Virtual IP) address.

+PROTIP: The response AWS expects from the Ping Path resource (typically `/index.html`) is a 200 HTTP response.
+So AWS may consider a server up even if the web server is down if the
+<strong>container</strong> service responds with a formatted "Please try again later" message.

 Some use an address outside AWS to distribute load to other clouds (servers in private locations, in Azure, etc.)

+   * Response Timeout 5 seconds.
+   * **Health Check Interval** is the number of seconds AWS waits between health checks 2.
+   * Unhealthy Threshold
+   * **Healthy Threshold** is the number of health checks to report healthy before AWS can consider a server healthy enough to use.

+PROTIP: Set Healthy Threshold to 2 checks multiplied Health Check Interval of 2.

 <a name="EIP"></a>